 We stayed there for a couple of months back in 2016, and made some very good memories!

-Pro Tip: Try the sushi restaurants there!
-Because they have fresh fish, they also have amazingly delicious sushi. 🙂
+Travel Tip: Try the sushi restaurants there!
+Because they have fresh fish, they also have really good sushi. 🙂

 Foods to Try in Mazatlan:

-- Ceviche de Sierra: Prepared with fresh mackerel, veggies, lime, chiles, and other ingredients, I honestly think would be a great refreshing meal to have during the heat of the day!
+- Ceviche de Sierra: Prepared with fresh mackerel, veggies, lime, chiles, and other ingredients, this would be a refreshing meal to have during the heat of the day!

 - Chorizo Sinaloense: Savory and wonderfully seasoned, I loved having it with the breakfast dishes at Allegro Coffee and Bistro, in Mazatlan.

-- Papas Locas: Translating out as “crazy potato,” it’s a bag or a cup filled with potato chips, with a lot of tasty sauce and a TON of different ingredients.
-Like it looks so good, and it’s just a fun way to eat potato chips. 🤷♀️ Here’s a video of a woman papas locas; I had no idea so much went into it!
+- Papas Locas: Translated out as “crazy potato,” it’s a bag or a cup filled with potato chips, a tasty sauce, and a TON of different ingredients.
+Here’s a video of a woman making papas locas.

 - Fresh Fruit Stands: There are stands in different parts of Mazatlan that have tons of cups filled with freshly cut fruit.
 It’s a great way to refresh yourself in the heat!